31/08/2025

 What should I bring to a Visual Kei live?

-- Hand bag, tote bag
+- hand bag, tote bag

-I've seen many bangya with various types of bags ranging from:
+Many venues have restrictions on large bags but I've seen many bangya with various types of bags ranging from:

-- small handbags from jirai kei brands
+- small handbags and backpacks from jirai kei brands

 - tote bags